U6028449/super-online-store/README.md

 ## Installation

-you can download the repo from git my github
+you can download or clone the repo from git my github

 ## Usage

-please use responsably
+To use this simply clone the repository, navigate to the project directory, install the dependencies, start the server, and seed the database

 ## Links
 https://drive.google.com/file/d/1s6Al7jgonwmIOkvrOnqV6mv4Zifuqppt/view